oliverbebber/SC-900-Study-Notes/Capabilities of Microsoft Security Solutions.md

 - DLP capabilities extended to Microsoft Teams chat & channel messages

 ## Describe Records Management
+Records management helps an org look after their legal obligations & helps to demonstrate compliance with regulations.

+When content is labeled as a record, the following occurs:
+- Restrictions are put in place to block certain activities
+- Activities are logged
+- Proof of disposition is kept at the end of the retention period

+Important: To enable items to be marked as records, an admin must set up retention labels.

 ## Describe Retention Polices and Retention Labels
 - Retention settings work with SharePoint, OneDrive, Teams, Yammer, and Exchange.